RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

       - Builds the PostgreSQL RM switch module `esxaextcfg`.
 By default, the source COBOL file is in:
          - The `src/enterpriseserver/xa` directory of the Enterprise Developer installation location on Linux
          - The `\src\enterpriseserver\xa ` directory of the Enterprise Developer installation location on Windows
-      - The esxaextcfg module provides encrypted credentials to espgsqlxa
+      - The `esxaextcfg` module provides encrypted credentials to espgsqlxa

-The demonstration also includes some instructions how to build the application from the sources.
+The demonstration also includes some instructions on how to build the application from the sources.

 ## Running the Demonstration
 1. Extract the demonstration archive on your machine.